gdmoney/reading/waking-up.md

 ### Gurus, Death, Drugs, and Other Puzzles
 - a student's moral intuitions and instincts for self-preservation can always be recast as symptoms of fear and attachment
-- nothing is intrinsically boring - boredomis simply a lack of attention
+- nothing is intrinsically boring - boredom is simply a lack of attention
 - a contemplative expert is someone who can help you realize certain truths about the nature of your own mind
 - the ability to meditate - to rest consciousness for a few moments prior to the arising of the next thought - can offer a profound relief from mental suffering
 - what is needed to establish the mind's independence from the brain is a case in which a person has an experience without associated brain activity
 - subjectively speaking, there is only consciousness and its contents; there is no inner self who is conscious
-- psilocybin and LSD pose no apparent risk of addiction and are pysically well tolerated
+- psilocybin and LSD pose no apparent risk of addiction and are physically well tolerated
 - MDMA has remarkable therapeutic potential but is also susceptible to abuse
 - no right more fundamental than the right to peacefully steward the contents of one's own consciousness
 - meditation can open the mind to a similar range of conscious states as psychedelics, but far less haphazardly
 - the power of psychedelics is that they often reveal, in the span of a few hours, depths of awe and understanding that can otherwise elude us for a lifetime
 - there are no real boundaries between science and any other discipline that attempts to make valid claims about the world on the basis of evidence and psychological
 - we should care about demanding good reasons for what one believes and being dissatisfied with bad ones
-- spirituatlity requires the same commitment to intellectual honesty
+- spirituality requires the same commitment to intellectual honesty

 ### Conclusion